GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Themes that feature dark colors and imagery.

 Entertainment
-: Themes with images of popular television and film franchises.
+: Themes inspired by popular entertainment, such as television and film franchises.

 Games & Anime
 : Themes that feature popular video games and anime.